lucianoayres/tensorflow-js-image-classifier/README.md

 3. The server will start, and you can access the application by visiting http://localhost:8000 in your web browser.

-4. Click on the "Choose File" button to upload an image from the `./sample-images` folder or any other image that meets the requirements.
+4. Click on the `Choose File` button to upload an image from the `./sample-images` folder or any other image that meets the requirements.

-5. Click the "Predict" button to process the uploaded image and display the predicted probability of the image containing a number.
+5. Click the `Predict` button to process the uploaded image and display the predicted probability of the image containing a number.

 ## Contributing